 Next up is Talon 6, a fantastic waist pack made by one of the most reputable manufacturers of hiking backpacks – Osprey.
 Is this hip pack as good as Osprey’s premium, feature-rich bags?

 Being a renowned brand, Osprey did its best to design a model that is both eye-catching and practical.
 Just as we expected, Talon 6 is extremely comfortable to wear, as it is well-padded and very breathable.
 In fact, it’s pretty safe to say that it’s one of the best options for day hiking adventures during hot summer months – you won’t have to deal with excessive sweating.
-Check out the best Osprey backpack review you can buy.

 The main compartment of this attractive fanny pack is roomy and will allow you to carry everything you may need for a shorter journey.
 There are some additional pockets, too, including water bottle sleeves and hip belt pouches.
 And yes, the pack comes together with two 570ml BPA-free bottles.